Cream of the crop

 Revenue: 1.456 billion US dollars in 2013 (1.046 billion euros)

 Argentina has a strong, century-old tradition of dairy production.
 In 1999, the country was the 13th biggest dairy producer in the world.
 The economic crisis at the beginning of the 2000s put the brakes on the industry, but today the milk is flowing again.
 Steady economic growth has led to increased consumption.
 Argentines are drinking their milk as never before, and the industry has responded, producing 11.7 billion litres in 2012.

 The country’s largest dairy is Mastellone Hermanos, based in General Rodríguez, a city just west of the capital Buenos Aires.
 Mastellone Hermanos products are distributed throughout the country to millions of Argentine households.

-Every day, Mastellone Hermanos’ nine plants across Argentina process 1.2 million gallons of fresh milk.
+Every day, Mastellone Hermanos’ nine plants across Argentina process 4.5 million litres of fresh milk.
 They also produce powdered milk, cheese, butter and the caramelized condensed milk known as dulce de leche – a favourite dessert most Argentines cannot live without.